Experiences as a Test Driver: The Blind Driver Challenge and its impact on technology, accessibility, and new possibilities for independence;

 11:00 AM Eastern Time, 15:00 UTC.

-This Keynote Speech is a free broadcast event provided by the organizers of the ICT Accessibility Testing Symposium.
-Opening remarks from the conference chairs will begin at 11am ET, followed by Mark Riccobono’s keynote speech.
-The session is due to end at 12:15 ET.
+This Keynote Speech was a free broadcast event provided by the organizers of the ICT Accessibility Testing Symposium.
+Opening remarks from the conference chairs began at 11am ET on May 16th, 2022, and were followed by Mark Riccobono’s keynote speech.
+The session was due to end at 12:15 ET.
 Find the full conference program at the ICT 2022 website.

 Mark Riccobono, President, National Federation of the Blind